enebular/docs/en/Files/FileSettings.md

 ## Description {#Description}

-The description of the file (optional).
+The description of the file.

 ## Deploy Directory {#Deploy Directory}